pciet/wichess/docs/source.md

 ### Other Folders

-The database folder is created to hold the PostgreSQL data when CreateDB.sh is called during installation.
+The mem folder is used when the wichess host is running to save any persistent information, such as player password hashes and active games.

 The docs folder has this document and any other articles describing the Wisconsin Chess implementation.